 The first phase of PtC involved the design, distribution, and analysis of a national census survey.
 The survey was sent to representatives of the university departments in the United States which offer graduate degrees (MA, MS, PhD) in mathematics.
 Overall there was a 68% (223/330) response rate.
 Analysis will continue for some time, but some results have already been presented or published:

 The second (ongoing) phase of the PtC project is the careful study of the P2C2 programs of twelve departments, selected using the census survey data to have a range of program features, priorities, institution types, and success rates.
-These departments will be visited and surveyed by the PtC project team over a span of two academic years to develop a detailed understanding of how each program and its constituent parts function as a system, and which aspects appear to particularly support student success in the P2C2 courses.
+These departments were visited and surveyed by the PtC project team over a span of two academic years to develop a detailed understanding of how each program and its constituent parts function as a system, and which aspects appear to particularly support student success in the P2C2 courses.

 As part of the ongoing analysis of PtC data, we have identified four themes which stand out across multiple sites for further investigation.
 These four themes are (1) structural course variations; (2) attention to diversity, equity, and/or inclusivity; (3) course coordination systems; and (4) the process of change.
+These analyses are now beginning to come to fruition, though there is much still to be done with the data.

 The full title of this project is "Collaborative Research: Evaluating the Uptake of Research-Based Instructional Strategies in Undergraduate Chemistry, Mathematics, and Physics."
 It is a collaborative project funded by the NSF (DUE #1726328, 1726379, 1726281, 1726126, 1726042), with PI's Charles Henderson (Western Michigan University), Marilyne Stains (University of Nebraska-Lincoln), Estrella Johnson (Virginia Tech), Jeffrey Raker (University of South Florida), and Melissa Dancy (University of Colorado at Boulder).
 I am currently a postdoctoral research associate on this project.
 The interdisciplinary focus of this project is supported by interdisciplinary background of the project team: Henderson and Dancy come from a Physics background, Stains and Raker from Chemistry, Johnson and Apkarian from Mathematics.